eristoddle/obsidian-daily-note-prompts/TROUBLESHOOTING.md

 - No notifications appear at scheduled times
 - Notifications appear but don't open prompts when clicked
 - System notifications not working
+- Console errors about notification actions or permissions

 #### Solutions